onzfonz/comp227/src/content/4/en/part4a.md

 app.use('/api/tasks', tasksRouter)
 ```

-Now the exported "thing" (in this case a router object) is assigned to a variable and used as such.
+Now the exported *thing* (in this case a router object) is assigned to a variable and used as such.

 </div>